In This Article

-That’s not bad at all for a $150 card, considering that there are $550 options out there with the same earnings rates (cough Chase Sapphire Reserve cough).
+That’s not bad at all for a $150 card, considering that there are $550 options out there with the same or worse earnings rates and categories.
 And until recently, that earnings rate would have been neck-and-neck with the Citi Premier Card.

-But beginning August 23rd, Citi plans to offer 3X points per dollar spent on air travel, hotels, gas, restaurants, and supermarkets, as well as 1X point per dollar spent on all other purchases.
+Recently, Citi upped its spending bonuses to offer 3X points per dollar spent on air travel, hotels, gas, restaurants, and supermarkets, as well as 1X point per dollar spent on all other purchases.
 That’s a whole lot of options for earning 3X points, particularly compared with what the Green Card has going on for a higher fee.

 That said, if you’re someone who spends a lot on travel purchases that fall outside of flights, hotels and gas—say, Airbnbs or cruises, to name a couple of examples—the Green Card will definitely come in handy.
 For many of us though, that 3X at supermarkets is tough to ignore, especially at a time when many people are doing more grocery shopping than ever before.

 Now onto the fun part: thinking about how you’ll spend your points.
 Both the Green Card and the Citi Premier earn transferable points, meaning you can send your earnings to a range of airline and hotel partners, unlocking a world of redemption possibilities.
 For both cards, the transfer rate is almost always 1:1, but their two programs have differing lists of partner programs.